holographicSol/sol_news/README.md

 GDAC Defcon and World News data stored and displayed.
-Designed for use on Android Sony Xperia Tablet Z as a dedicated Sol News Device.
+Designed for use on Android Sony Xperia Tablet Z as a dedicated Sol News Device to display on a desk, bookcase, car etc.
 Written by Benjamin Jack Cullen - All rights reserved.

 Note: Writes to console are formatted specifically for Sony Xperia Tablet Z screen geometry.